top of page

 You can use oil in different ways in your haircare routine to manage frizz and improve overall health.
 Here are some effective methods:

-Use a small amount of lightweight oil on dry or damp hair to lock in hydration, and smooth frizz
+Use a small amount of lightweight oil on dry or damp hair to lock in hydration, and smooth strands

 3. Styling Oil